Zequez/reddit-placebot/README.md

 ## Target Drawing

-If you run it as it is, is going to connect to this repository and try to draw the `official_target.bmp`.
+If you run it as it is, is going to connect to the [placebot-argentina-target](https://github.com/Zequez/placebot-argentina-target) repository and try to draw the `official_target.bmp`.
 If you don't want to do that you can open `config.js` and set `autoupdateRemoteTarget: false`.
-This will make it use `target.bmp`
+This will make it use `target.bmp` instead.

 Every time it's time to place a pixel the bot will download the board (and latest remote target) and find the first pixel that doesn't match